Object Versioning and Concurrency Control

 then gs://bucket/object#1360102216114000 is the latest version and gs://bucket/object#1360035307075000 is the oldest available version.

 If you specify version-less URLs with gsutil, you will operate only on the live version of an object, for example:

 gsutil cp gs://bucket/object ./dir

 gsutil rm gs://bucket/object

 The same is true when using wildcards like * and **.
 These will operate only on the live version of matching objects.
-For example, this command will remove the live version and create an archived version for each object in a bucket:
+For example, this command will remove the live version and create a noncurrent version for each object in a bucket:

 gsutil rm gs://bucket/**